MicrosoftDocs/customer-insights/ci-docs/audience-insights/connect-common-data-model.md

    > ![Dialog box to enter connection details for Azure Data Lake](media/enter-existing-storage-details.png)

    > [!NOTE]
-      > You should have any one of the following roles either to the container or the storage account referred above to be able to connect to and continue with the data source
+   > You need one of the following roles either to the container or the storage account referred above to be able to connect to and create a data source:
-      >  - Storage Blob Data Reader.
+   >  - Storage Blob Data Reader
-      >  - Storage Blob Data Owner.
+   >  - Storage Blob Data Owner
-      >  - Storage Blob Data Contributor.
+   >  - Storage Blob Data Contributo

 6. Optionally, choose a different model.json or manifest.json file with a different set of entities from the container.